Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/README.md

 ### Long-Running Operations

-Because analyzing and training form documents takes time, these operations are implemented as [**long-running operations**][dotnet_lro_guidelines].
+Because analyzing documents and building models take time, these operations are implemented as [**long-running operations**][dotnet_lro_guidelines].
 Long-running operations consist of an initial request sent to the service to start an operation, followed by polling the service at intervals to determine whether the operation has completed or failed, and if it has succeeded, to get the result.

 For long running operations in the Azure SDK, the client exposes a `Start<operation-name>` method that returns an `Operation<T>`.
 You can use the extension method `WaitForCompletionAsync()` to wait for the operation to complete and obtain its result.
 A sample code snippet is provided to illustrate using long-running operations [below](#recognize-content).